dor6/react-singular-component/README.md

           <td>(Number) => Number</td>
           <td>EasingFunctions.Linear</td>
           <td></td>
           <td>Given the progress, return the easing progress value.
 See here: https://easings.net/ .
-You can import easing functions like that import SingularComponent, {EasingFunctions} from 'react-singular-component'; EasingFunctions.easeOutCubic or make your own function</td>
+You can import easing functions like that: ```import SingularComponent, {EasingFunctions} from 'react-singular-component'; EasingFunctions.easeOutCubic``` or make your own function</td>
         </tr>
     </tbody>
 </table>